 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, that would enhance disclosures for significant segment expenses for all public entities required to report segment information in accordance with ASC 280.
 ASC 280 requires a public entity to report for each reportable segment a measure of segment profit or loss that its chief operating decision maker ("CODM") uses to assess segment performance and to make decisions about resource allocations.
 The amendments in ASU 2023-07 improve financial reporting by requiring disclosure of incremental segment information on an annual and interim basis for all public entities to enable investors to develop more useful financial analyses.
 Currently, Topic 280 requires that a public entity disclose certain information about its reportable segments.
 For example, a public entity is required to report a measure of segment profit or loss that the CODM uses to assess segment performance and make decisions about allocating resources.
 ASC 280 also requires other specified segment items and amounts such as depreciation, amortization and depletion expense to be disclosed under certain circumstances.
 The amendments in ASU 2023-07 do not change or remove those disclosure requirements.
-The amendments in ASU 2023-07 also do not change how a public entity identifies its operating segments, aggregates those operating segments, or applies the quantitative thresholds to determine its reportable segments.
+The amendments in ASU 2023-07 also do not change how a public entity is reportable segments.
 The amendments in ASU 2023-07 are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
-A public entity should apply the amendments in ASU 2023-07 retrospectively to all prior periods presented in the financial statements.
-We are currently evaluating the impact of this standard on our condensed consolidated financial statements and related disclosures.
+A public entity should apply the amendments in ASU 2023-07 or our condensed consolidated financial statements and related disclosures.